mtiutiu-heits/do-gitops-testing/README.md

     ![Applications & API Key](content/img/pt_gen_2nd.png)

-    In the end we should have something like this:
+    In the end we should have something like this (**don't forget to copy the key as we will need it later on**):

     ![Applications & API Key](content/img/api_access_key.png)